 Over the last several years, there have been dramatic changes in the law with regard to children and child support issues.
 There has been a push to standardize many of the forms utilized in domestic relation matters.
-Good family law lawyers have included detailed provisions in Settlement Agreements regarding visitation, decision making, support, access to records, and provisions for insurance within the body of the Settlement Agreement which was ultimately incorporated into the Final Judgment and Decree.
+Good family law lawyers have included detailed provisions in settlement agreements regarding visitation, decision-making, support, access to records and provisions for insurance within the body of the settlement agreement that was ultimately incorporated into the final judgment and decree.

-The law in this area underwent another change in January of 2008 requiring the Court to make specific findings in child custody matters and requiring the Court to adopt Parenting Plans.
-Some lawyers draft Settlement Agreement which contain the necessary “Parenting Plan” language.
-Many lawyers have started to draft separate Parenting Plans which address the issues surrounding the children which is incorporated into the Settlement Agreement as an exhibit.
-Regardless of whether the Parenting Plan is separate or contained within the Settlement Agreement, there are basic principles which should be included in both.
+The law in this area underwent another change in January of 2008 requiring the court to make specific findings in child custody matters and requiring the court to adopt parenting plans.
+Some lawyers draft settlement agreements that contain the necessary “parenting plan” language.
+Many lawyers have started to draft separate parenting plans that address the issues surrounding the children, which are incorporated into the settlement agreement as an exhibit.
+Regardless of whether the parenting plan is separate or contained within the settlement agreement, there are basic principles that should be included in both.